iamryandrake/pomodoro.cc/README.md

 From the `app` folder:

-- to recompile the assets during development, run `gulp watch`
+- to recompile the assets during development, run `npm start`

 - run the tests with `npm test`